ZingLix/LixSTL/Readme.md

 LixSTL is an easy implementation of C++ STL in C++17, mainly container and algorithm part.

 I made it while I was learning the STL.
 In the process of learning, I refer to Hou Jie's "STL 源码剖析" which is a bit old.
-Therefore, I implement this repo with Modern C++ and have written serveral articles to introduce the components in STL (not finished yet).
+Therefore, I implement this repo with Modern C++ and have written several articles to introduce the components in STL (not finished yet).

 > [Conclusion](https://zinglix.xyz/2018/09/20/STL-container/) and [Catalog](https://zinglix.xyz/archive/?tag=STL) (in Chinese only)